Payoneer: History

 Since 6 January 2021, Wirecard EUR receiving accounts on Payoneer can only receive payments from approved payment sources.
 Wirecard AG is insolvent since 25 June 2020 but the EUR receiving account is supported by their subsidiary Wirecard Bank AG, which is not part of the insolvency proceedings.
 Users have the ability to receive payments from other sources by requesting a Citibank EUR receiving account.
 In February 2021, Payoneer announced that it will become a publicly traded company through a merger with FTAC Olympus Acquisition Corp.
 (NASDAQ: FTOCU), a Special Purpose Acquisition Company (SPAC) owned by former Bancorp CEO Betsy Z. Cohen.
 The combined company will operate as Payoneer and have an implied estimated enterprise value of approximately $3.3 billion at closing, with $300 million coming from private investment in public equity (PIPE) from investors including Dragoneer Investment Group, Fidelity Management & Research, and Franklin Templeton.
 The company went public on the NASDAQ stock exchange on 28 June 2021.

 In May 2022, the company began to offer Payoneer Checkout, a service which enables merchants to work with direct-to-customer (DTC) online stores.

 In August 2023, it was announced that Payoneer had acquired the Israel-based AI data platform, Spott, for an undisclosed sum.

-In August 2024, Payoneer acquired Skaud, a Singapore-based payroll and HR platform, for $61 million.
+In August 2024, Payoneer acquired Skuad, a Singapore-based payroll and HR platform, for $61 million.

 In April 2025, Payoneer acquired Easylink Payment Co., a Chinese online payment services provider, for an undisclosed sum.